-D&S IFCA, the Blue Marine Foundation and Swansea University are currently involved in a collaborative research project, investigating the genetics and morphology of herring caught in their fixed nets.
+D&S IFCA, the Blue Marine Foundation and Swansea University are currently involved in a collaborative research project, investigating the genetics and morphology of herring caught in fishers' fixed nets.
 Communications through this research project have provided regular opportunities for fishers and university researchers to report on any bycatch events.
-It is understood that bycatch events in these nets are very rare, based on sampling between Autumn 2018 and Autumn 2019.
+It is understood that bycatch events in these nets are very rare, based on sampling between Autumn 2018 and Autumn 2019, and more limited sampling in the winter of 2021